JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 At this point we have all the components of an Agama project ready, and they are stored in the development repository.
-Next step is to publish the project into its own release repository.
-This process will create a release of this project, the first release in the release repository.
+Next step is to publish the project into the release repository.
+Publishing will create the first release of this project in the release repository.
 Artifacts linked to the release in the release repository contain the `.gama` package.
 This `.gama` package is used to deploy the project in the IDP.

-_To publish the project, click on any of the files in the left project explorer, and click `Publish Project`._
+To publish the project, click on any of the files in the left project explorer, and click `Publish Project`.

 ![](../../../assets/agamalab-flow-passwd-publish-project.png)

-Enter a desired version number and the web link to the GitHub release repository.
+Enter a desired version number for the first release and the web link to the GitHub release repository.
 Click `Publish`

 ![](../../../assets/agamalab-flow-passwd-publish-project-gh.png)

-Upon successful publish, Agama Lab `Releases` dashboard is shown.
-It lists all projects that are released.
+Upon successful publishing, the Agama Lab `Releases` dashboard is shown.
+It lists the project that we released.

 Click on the project name to go to the GitHub repository release page where `.gama` file has been released

 ![](../../../assets/agama-lab-flow-passwd-release-list.png)